Vertrex-star/Vertrex-star/README.md

 **Electronics & Electrical Engineering @ UCL** — PCB design, embedded firmware and FPGAs.
-I like to play chess and poker in my free time.
+I like to play chess and poker in my free time :)

 I have been designing boards for about 3 years now, everything from a Battery Management System for an exoskeleton startup to an NFC business card that plays Flappy Bird.
 Some of my work is up on [hackster.io/Vertrex](https://hackster.io/Vertrex).